Royal Icing Eyes & Templates

 I make different shapes and colors so I am ready for any project I am working on.
-Oh wait!
+Oh, wait!
 I forgot to tell you the best part!
-You can make it with leftover icing so not only does it save you time decorating, it will also save you money.
+You can make it with leftover icing so not only does it save you time decorating, but it will also save you money.

 Royal Icing Eyes & Templates:

 First, print your templates and tape them to a cutting board or the back of a cookie sheet.
 Sweet Sugar Belle shared the blue painter’s tape and back of the cookie sheet tip here.

 Once the pattern is secure, cover it with wax paper and tape it so there aren’t any wrinkles in the wax paper.
 If the paper is wrinkled, your transfer will also be wrinkled.

 I make mine in 2 steps.
 First, I make the pupil of the eyes and let them dry overnight.
 Depending on the humidity in your area, you may need to let them dry for a couple of days.
 Sometimes I stop there as I did for these cookies.

 Once the pupils are dry, make the sclera (white part) of the eye.
 While it is still wet, pop off one of the pupils and place it in the center of the sclera.
 I work one row at a time.

 If you want to color the iris, you can add a drop of color before you add the pupil.

 Continue until you have as many as you want.